bob-swinkels/KiCad-Project-Skeleton/README.md

+> [!CAUTION]
+> This repository is no longer maintained!
+It is developed for KiCad version 5 and now we're steadily approaching KiCad 8.
+I may release something similar in the future when I need to work with KiCad again.
+Feel free to use this as a staring point to build something similar for a newer version of KiCad.

 # KiCad Project Skeleton

 Project skeleton for KiCad projects with KiBot integration using GitHub Actions.
 Based on a Hackaday article \[1\] and two YouTube video's \[2,3\]: